KingFifer40/Portable-GM_BOT/README.md

 #### Spectator Betting

-Anyone who is not a player can bet on who they think will win:
+Anyone who is not a player can bet on who they think will win using a **pari-mutuel (pool) system**:

 | Command | Description |
 |---|---|
 | `#bet <amount> @player` | Bet on a player to win |

-Winners receive **double their bet**.
+All bets form a single shared pool.
+Winners receive their stake back **plus a proportional share of the losers' pot** — a bigger bet earns a bigger share.
 Losers forfeit their stake.
+If nobody bet on the losing side, winners are simply refunded (no profit with no opposition).
 Use `#quit` to cancel an active spectator bet and get it back.

 #### Points & Gambling